-The strategic framework also relates to the University's Academic Profile and is configured to help achieve the academic growth and development plans as outlined below:
+The strategic framework also relates to the University Academic Profile and is configured to help achieve the academic growth and development plans as outlined below.

-- Increase student enrolments to better the University GER by 2034 - Improve the index of patents, incubation and statups - Develop the following areas of strategic opportunity - ✓ Basic science and allied branches - 0 ✓ Data Sciences and AI - ✓ Information technology, telecommunication and computer science - ✓ Business Studies, Innovation and International management - ✓ Humanities and Social Science Research Programme - ✓ Health and biomedicine
+- Increase student enrolments by 2022. - Increase research scholars to maximize research output - Develop the following areas of strategic opportunity - ✓ Basic science - ✓ Bio-resources and Bio-technology - ✓ Information technology, telecommunication and computer science - ✓ International management and business studies - ✓ Humanities and Social Science Research Programme - ✓ Health and biomedicine